HMO Additional Licensing Scheme

 HMOs that meet certain criteria in these wards will require Additional Licensing from 1 April 2023.

 A 'House in Multiple Occupation (HMO)' is a house that contains 3 or more unrelated occupants who share basic amenities.

 We've found that the distribution of HMOs needs to be controlled to ensure communities do not become imbalanced with this type of housing.

 The Article 4 Direction in relation to Houses in Multiple Occupation means that planning permission is needed for 'change of use' for houses within the main urban area of York if they change from 'a dwelling house' (Use Class C3) to a 'House in Multiple Occupation' (Use Class C4).

-Properties which contain 5 or more people may also require a HMO Licence.
+Properties which contain five or more people may also require a HMO Licence.

-The purpose of the HMO Supplementary Planning Document (SPD) is to continue to provide HMO accommodation to meet the city’s housing needs but to manage the supply of new HMOs to avoid high concentrations in a particular an area.
+The purpose of the HMO Supplementary Planning Document (SPD) is to continue to provide HMO accommodation to meet the city’s housing needs, but to manage the supply of new HMOs to avoid high concentrations in a particular area.

-As part of the background work to creating the SPD maps showing city-wide consentrations of HMO's and areas where over 10% of residential properties are HMOs are updated each year to provide a guide to where current high concentrations of HMO exist.
+As part of the background work to creating the SPD, maps showing city-wide concentrations of HMOs and areas where over 10% of residential properties are HMOs are updated each year to provide a guide to where current high concentrations of HMO exist.

-More detailed work identifying neighbourhood areas and to undertake street level assessments is carried out when we deal with planning applications for new HMOs.
+More detailed work identifying neighbourhood areas and undertaking street level assessments is carried out when we deal with planning applications for new HMOs.

 Refer to our pre-application advice service which provides answers to common building and development enquiries, and guidance on fees.